srobo/ops-manual/annual-robotics-competition/fundraising-team.md

 The Fundraising Team is accountable to the Trustees.
 The Fundraising Team will make a report the Trustees at least once every month to report on progress and to highlight any areas of concern.

-Due to their commerially sensitive nature, minutes of meetings will not automatically be made available to the general public.
+Due to their commercially sensitive nature, minutes of meetings will not automatically be made available to the general public.
 Release of this information requires approval of the Trustees.

 ## Budget